Jewish secularism: The Jews and secularisation

-Eventually, the constraints of emancipation in Central and Western Europe, willing to tolerate the Jews as a Christian-like denomination and rejecting any vestige of corporate autonomy, ensured that modernisation and secularisation were expressed in confessionalising Judaism.
-It was limited to the private sphere, while its adherents were expected to conform to civil norms in the public one, and identify with the nation-state in the political, often as "citizens of the Mosaic faith".
-The synagogue, family life and strictly religious questions – the differentiation between "secular" and "religious" spheres, imported from Christianity, was alien to Jewish tradition – were the only venues in which Jewishness could be expressed.
+Eventually, the constraints of emancipation in Central and Western Europe, willing to tolerate the Jews as a Christian-like denomination and rejecting any vestige of corporate autonomy, ensured that modernization and secularisation were expressed in confessionalising Judaism.
+It was limited to the private sphere, while its adherents were expected to conform to civil norms in the public one and identify with the nation-state in the political, often as "citizens of the Mosaic faith".
+The synagogue, family life, and strictly religious questions – the differentiation between "secular" and "religious" spheres, imported from Christianity, was alien to Jewish tradition – were the only venues where Jewishness could be expressed.
 The nascent Reform movement radically altered the religion so it could be adapted to modern circumstances.
 The traditionalists, coalescing into self-aware Orthodoxy, silently tolerated change while turning a blind eye to unprincipled laxity.
 In modernist Orthodox circles, acculturation was even lauded.

-The scholars of the "Science of Judaism", who introduced critical academic methods in the study of Jewish history, rebutted traditional interpretation, but were rarely interested in alternatives for the secularised, modern crowd.
-They even scorned the efforts of religious reform, whether radical or conservative, and many were convinced that Judaism was destined to dissipate; Moritz Steinschneider once commented that their aim was to "duly bury its corpse."
-Utter religious apathy was common among 19th-century Jews, but it was not accompanied by any positive identity.
+The scholars of the "Science of Judaism", who introduced critical academic methods in the study of Jewish history, rebutted traditional interpretation but were rarely interested in alternatives for the secularised, modern crowd.
+They even scorned the efforts of religious reform, whether radical or conservative, and many were convinced that Judaism was destined to dissipate; Moritz Steinschneider once commented that they aimed to "duly bury its corpse".
+Utter religious apathy was common among 19th-century Jews, but any positive identity did not accompany it.
 The children of such people often converted to Christianity.